 Biglieri uses innovative text, oral, photo and mobile-based methods, having designed and conducted research using traditional and go-along interviews, GPS tracking, travel diaries, experiential sampling methods, photovoice, content analysis, jurisdictional scans, focus groups, as well as scoping reviews.
 She is also interested in the intersections of disability studies and care geographies with urban planning and how insights from this kind of research can work toward more just cities.

 Biglieri holds a PhD in Planning from the University of Waterloo, a Master of Planning from Toronto Metropolitan University and a Bachelor of Arts (Honours) in Global Development Studies and Italian from Queen’s University.
 Most recently, she was a SSHRC Post Doctoral Fellow at York University.
-Biglieri has a professional background in planning practice as a land-use planning consultant (site and neighbourhood scales; public engagement; policy work) and serves the community on the Board of the Toronto Council on Aging, a non-profit focusing oneducation and civic engagement.
+Biglieri has a professional background in planning practice as a land-use planning consultant (site and neighbourhood scales; public engagement; policy work) and previously served the community for six years on the Board of the Toronto Council on Aging, a non-profit focusing on education and civic engagement.
+Biglieri is a Registered Professional Planner, and is a Full Member of the Ontario Professional Planners Institute and the Canadian Institute of Planners.

 The Health, Access + Planning (HAP) Lab hires qualified students for ongoing projects on a part-time basis.
 Current or prospective students interested in research with Biglieri should reach out directly via email.